Badger Class (Year 6) 2023 - 2024

 Jervis - PE.JPG

 Your child will have 2 PE lessons each week.
 Their days this half term are Tuesday and Wednesday.
 Please ensure they come into school in their PE kit on these days.
-This half term we will be developing your child's orienteering skills as well as learning how to play rounders!
+This half term we will be developing your child's Hockey skills as well as learning how to play Handball!

 Darnhall Primary - Uniform Time Table (August 2023).jpg